 Best Practice Tips

 - Always explore the site yourself (if possible) to understand the limitations and what is possible, before planning the trip.

 - Prepare for the fieldwork in class, by looking at theory around the issues you will explore in the field.
 Remember to include students who are unable to participate in the field trip and provide alternative (e.g. virtual) opportunities.

-- Have the students develop a rudimentary hypothesis they would like to test in the field and present it to you (around 10 days before the trip).
+- Having the students develop a rudimentary theory or hypothesis they would like to test in the field, and that they can present (around 10 days before the trip), can help to focus their investigations.
 Offer feedback to help them enhance their thinking, bearing in mind the site you’ll be working in.

 - In the field, focus on the things that you have agreed to focus on.

-- Consider creating a ‘virtual field trip’ for those who cannot go, or for review once back in the class, e.g. involving the Learning Technologies Team.
+- Consider creating a ‘virtual field trip’ for those who cannot go, or for review once back in the classroom.

 - Take a mobile phone and share the number with the students for emergency use.
 Have a ‘home contact’ in the office in case of emergencies.

-- If using PhD students to supervise, give them a brief induction and give them responsibility for a small group of students.
+- If using PhD students to supervise, give them a brief induction and responsibility for a small group of students.

 - If appropriate, discuss needs with external personnel who may be present at the site and who facilitate access.

 - Allow the students to share with you any allergies or worries that may have about the trip and take these into account in your planning.

 - Ensure consent is given for any photographs or data about the participants, so that the University complies with GDPR.

 Virtual Field Trips: